Mesquite-Mocap/pi-ws-server-to-serial/README.md

 ### Installing node.js and other necessary software on raspberry pi

 First, you need to copy this code into your terminal to install node.js and other dependencies for the system to work properly.

+(Flash a terminal only image of raspberry pi using [Pi OS Imager](https://www.raspberrypi.com/software/)).

 ‘’’
 sudo apt update
 sudo apt install nodejs npm git